Why is cat food available in a wet form? Why use wet food and not just dry food? What are the benefits of wet food for

 Even specially formulated ‘cat milk’ should be recognised and treated as a food and not as a drink – with meal preparation for ideal food intake adjusted appropriately.

 When given a choice, many cats have shown to prefer a mixture of both wet and dry foods compared to either dry or wet only.
 Wet food has been shown to increase enjoyment and provide the texture preferred by many cats.
 Dry food is uniquely beneficial as it satisfies the cat’s natural tendency to eat many small meals throughout the day – and provides more dental benefits.

 More and more owners are starting to serve their cat a mixture of dry and wet food; some cats prefer wet food in the morning and to have dry food available throughout the day.

 If you also decide to provide your cat with a mix of wet and dry foods, be careful to feed only the total amount of food that they need in order to avoid excess weight gain.
 If you are in any doubt of the amounts of wet and dry food that you need to use, you can contact our helpline.

 Remember, always speak with your vet about your cat specifically if you have any questions or concerns regarding their nutritional needs, the best type of diet for them, or wet cat food in general.

-We hope this article has helped you learn the facts and about, and benefits of, wet cat food.
+We hope this article has helped you learn about the facts and benefits of wet cat food.
 If you have another question about cat nutrition, general cat health, or any other questions about cats then we’d like to help.
 Submit your question below.